Leveraging the Power of MLLMs for Gloss-Free Sign Language Translation: Introduction

 \section{Introduction}

-Sign language is the primary mode of communication for deaf individuals.
+Sign language (SL) is the primary mode of communication for deaf individuals.
 It relies on visual elements such as hand gestures, body movements, and facial expressions~\cite{stokoe2005sign,sharma2020sign,rastgoo2022need}, collectively called \textit{SL components}.
-The sign language translation (SLT) task aims to bridge communication gaps by converting sign language videos into spoken sentences.
+The sign language translation (SLT) task aims to bridge communication gaps by converting SL videos into spoken sentences.
 However, this task poses significant challenges, as the model needs to identify SL components and convert them into spoken sentences.
 Specifically, it requires overcoming the modality gap—transitioning from visual cues to text—while also understanding the intricate cross-modal relationships involved~\cite{veale1998challenges, duarte2019cross, zhao2021conditional}.

-To enhance SLT, gloss-based models~\cite{camgoz2018neural, voskou2021stochastic, zhang2023sltunet} that use mid-level supervision with glosses have been developed, as well as weakly supervised gloss-free models~\cite{yin2023gloss, zhao2021conditional, jiao2024visual} that indirectly leverage glosses to extract visual features through an encoder trained on sign language recognition datasets.
+To enhance SLT, gloss-based models~\cite{camgoz2018neural, voskou2021stochastic, zhang2023sltunet} that use mid-level supervision with glosses have been developed, as well as weakly supervised gloss-free models~\cite{yin2023gloss, zhao2021conditional, jiao2024visual} that indirectly leverage glosses to extract visual features through an encoder trained on SL recognition datasets.
 However, these approaches still rely on labor-intensive gloss annotations, which pose scalability challenges and create information bottlenecks~\cite{hwang2024universal, hwang2024efficient}.
-Therefore, recent studies have shifted towards gloss-free SLT models that directly translate sign language videos into spoken language~\cite{zhou2023gloss, wong2024sign2gpt, gong2024llms}.
-Most gloss-free models utilize modules such as visual encoders and text decoders to extract visual features from sign language images, transforming these features into text-like representations that large language models (LLMs) can process for translation~\cite{zhou2023gloss, achiam2023gpt, gong2024llms}, as illustrated in Fig.~\ref{fig:comparison}.
-However, since these visual features are obtained from sign language images, they can be affected by visual information unrelated to SLT, such as background elements or clothing colors, limiting their ability to accurately represent SL components.
+Therefore, recent studies have shifted towards gloss-free SLT models that directly translate SL videos into spoken language~\cite{zhou2023gloss, wong2024sign2gpt, gong2024llms}.
+Most gloss-free models utilize modules such as visual encoders and text decoders to extract visual features from SL images, transforming these features into text-like representations that large language models (LLMs) can process for translation~\cite{zhou2023gloss, achiam2023gpt, gong2024llms}, as illustrated in Fig.~\ref{fig:comparison}.
+However, since these visual features are obtained from SL images, they can be affected by visual information unrelated to SLT, such as background elements or clothing colors, limiting their ability to accurately represent SL components.

 To address these challenges, we pose the question, ``How can we extract the information that explains detailed SL components and is easy for LLMs to understand?"
 In response to this question, we propose that deriving ``SL descriptions," which are texts that describe SL components, could provide a solution.
 Additionally, SL descriptions are in text form, so they help alleviate the modality gap.
 To this end, as shown in Fig.~\ref{fig:comparison}, we consider using a MLLM (Multimodal Large Language Model), which processes multiple modalities simultaneously to integrate information and generate text-based answers~\cite{wu2023multimodal}.